parquette/Parquette/README.md

 ![Screenshot](screenshot.png "Scren shot")

-Limitations: Currently the interface only supports utf8 and int* types, so any floating point calculations need to be cast to ints to show up in the interface.
-E.g.: `select cast(max(tip_amount) as bigint), cast(avg(fare_amount) as bigint) from data`
+Limitations: Currently the interface only supports utf8 and numeric types, so date & time queries will report an error.